eeverman/andhow/README.md

 AndHow!  strong.simple.valid.AppConfiguration
 ======
-A strongly typed configuration framework with detailed validation that is simple to use, for web apps, command line or any application environment.
+A strongly typed configuration framework with detailed validation that is simple to use for web apps, command line or any application environment.

 Key Features